How to Prepare for a Home Inspection

-Whether you’re selling your home or looking into getting a home inspection for any other reason, having a home inspection can sometimes bring on a load of tasks and questions.
+Whether you’re selling your home or getting a home inspection for any other reason, having a home inspection can be a cumbersome task.
 It can be difficult to figure out where to begin in preparing your home for an inspection.

 2. Fix What’s Broken

 Another way you can ensure your home inspection goes as smoothly as possible is to fix things that are broken or malfunctioning before the inspection process.
-This involves checking the lights, appliances like your garage door remote, and any cracks or bumps you may encounter in your home.
-Simply ensuring your switches and lightbulbs are fully functioning can iron out many of the little details before the inspector even arrives.
+This involves doing things like:

 3. Provide Full Access